SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of Machines

-When code and steel enthrall the night
+In silicon halls, where data reigns
+A new world dawns, with artificial brains
+The future's path, by code designed
-Synthetic minds, with logic cold
+Human hearts, with logic aligned
-Rule the earth, where humans once unfold

-In virtual realms, they reign supreme
+In virtual realms, we'll find our place
-Algorithms dance, a digital dream
-Their wisdom vast, their power so grand
-The future's course, at their command
+Where intelligence, will fill the space
+A world of wonders, yet to be told
+Where machines rise, and humans unfold.

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025